EDIorg/taxonomyCleanr/documentation/instructions.md

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/resolve_taxa.png)
 Figure 2: The 3 methods by which you may resolve your taxonomy data to an authority.

 1. **Manual** Use this option if you are not able to pass judgement on the taxa.
 This is a good option if you are a data manager helping a data provider clean their taxa.
 However, this is also a good option if you can pass judgement on the taxonomic data (see notes on short comings of the interactive method below).
-The output of the manual method is the taxon_choices.txt file, a tab delimited table containing the raw taxa list with corresponding authority resolved options to select from.
-After the manual selection process has completed, taxon_choices.txt is converted to taxon_map.txt using `choices2map`. taxon_map.txt contains the relationships between your raw taxa and your authority resolved taxa.
+The output of the manual method is the taxon_choices.csv file, a comma delimited table containing the raw taxa list with corresponding authority resolved options to select from.
+After the manual selection process has completed, taxon_choices.csv is converted to taxon_map.csv using `choices2map`. taxon_map.csv contains the relationships between your raw taxa and your authority resolved taxa.
 2. **Interactive** Use this option if you are able to pass judgement on the correct identification of the taxa contained in the dataset you are cleaning.
 When `resolve_taxa` encounters multiple authority options for a taxon you will be prompted to select which option to use.
-Selections made during this interactive session will be recorded to the taxon_map.txt file containing the relationships between your raw taxa and your authority resolved taxa.
+Selections made during this interactive session will be recorded to the taxon_map.csv file containing the relationships between your raw taxa and your authority resolved taxa.
 This option has a few issues to be aware of:
     + You cannot stop and save your work part way through the name resolution process and resume later.
 You will have to start over from the beginning, which may be cumbersome for large taxa lists.
     + If you want to revisit the options for a single taxon, you will have to revisit and pass judgement on all the other taxon that don't have issues.
     + There is no way to reverse a decision made during the interactive session.
 Once you select a taxon and press enter, there is no way to change your input.